 Mail and wire fraud statutes cover a broad range of activities, allowing federal prosecutors a great deal of flexibility in seeking charges.
 As long as a person is accused of having a scheme to defraud another and uses mail or electronic communications in the alleged hopes of furthering a fraudulent scheme, it is probable that prosecutors can find a way to prosecute.
+A skilled mail and wire fraud attorney can help protect your rights and challenge the validity of the charges against you.

 Two people in Texas are accused of federal crimes related to an alleged scheme to unlawfully siphon workers’ compensation benefits from a Texas school district program.
 Federal prosecutors claim that a woman who worked in the risk management department for schools in Dallas used her role to redirect workers’ compensation benefits to an alleged co-conspirator.
 Not surprisingly, prosecutors can pursue fraud charges here if mail or wires were used in the alleged scheme.
 In cases like these, sentences can vary dramatically depending on three factors.
 Factors include the actual dollar amount lost, the intended loss amount and a variety of other factors.
 An experienced practitioner can navigate the complex guidelines involved in these cases.